yousef-megeed/25_BSc_Repo_Yousef_Abdelmegeed/README.md

 # 25_BSc_Repo_Yousef_Abdelmegeed
-Visual SLAM for autonomous vehicles, using camera and LiDAR for real-time localization and mapping.
+My bachelor project on Visual SLAM, a key research project utilizing camera and LiDAR for real-time localization and mapping in autonomous vehicles.